Fios-Quest/YouTube-Scripts/src/space/newtype.md

 Our program is written in English, so why use numbers to represent the months in our code at all.

-Dealing with numbers are why we still need to have that panic in our  `get_english_month_name` function.
+Plu, dealing with numbers are why we still need to have that panic in our  `get_english_month_name` function.

 ### newtype 10